chcederquist/rapid-xml-to-js/README.md

-# QuickXMLParse
+# quick-xml-parser

-**QuickXMLParse** is a blazing-fast, lightweight XML parser designed for simple hierarchical XML data.
-By focusing on core functionality and avoiding unnecessary overhead, it outperforms existing libraries like `fast-xml-parser` in terms of speed and memory efficiency.
+**quick-xml-parser** is a blazing-fast, lightweight XML parser designed for simple hierarchical XML data.

 ## Features